Swiss sweep! Schar, Hug win wheelchair NYC Marathon

 NEW YORK (AP) — Manuela Schar finally upended four-time defending champion Tatyana McFadden to win the New York City Marathon women’s wheelchair race on Sunday, completing a Swiss sweep with men’s winner Marcel Hug.

-Schar powered through the five boroughs in 1 hour, 48 minutes, 9 seconds, taking the top spot after three straight runner-up finishes in New York.
-She also won the Boston, London and Berlin marathons this year.
+Schar powered through the five boroughs in an unofficial time of 1 hour, 48 minutes, 10 seconds, taking the top spot after three straight runner-up finishes in New York.
+She also won the Boston and London marathons this year.

 McFadden was seeking a record sixth career New York title but settled for second.
 The 17-time Paralympic medalist was hospitalized early this year with life-threatening blood clots but returned to win the Chicago Marathon last month.